warmcat/libwebsockets/READMEs/README.coding.md

 this is not normally done if the vhost was set up to listen / serve.
 Call the api lws_init_vhost_client_ssl() to also allow client SSL on the vhost.

+@section clipipe Pipelining Client Requests to same host

+If you are opening more client requests to the same host and port, you can give the flag LCCSCF_PIPELINE on `info.ssl_connection` to indicate you wish to pipeline them.

+Without the flag, the client connections will occur concurrently using a socket and tls wrapper if requested for each connection individually.
+That is fast, but resource-intensive.

+With the flag, lws will queue subsequent client connections on the first connection to the same host and port.
+When it has confirmed from the first connection that pipelining / keep-alive is supported by the server, it lets the queued client pipeline connections send their headers ahead of time to create a pipeline of requests on the server side.

+In this way only one tcp connection and tls wrapper is required to transfer all the transactions sequentially.
+It takes a little longer but it can make a significant difference to resources on both sides.

+If lws learns from the first response header that keepalive is not possible, then it marks itself with that information and detaches any queued clients to make their own individual connections as a fallback.

 @section vhosts Using lws vhosts